 In medical detox, you will receive 24 hours of care from medical professionals every day.
 Detoxification is the highest level of care in addiction treatment and involves medically managed services and constant supervision.
 Through medical interventions, your safety will be ensured and clinicians will work to keep you as comfortable as possible as you go through withdrawal symptoms.
 Medical detox can also help by addressing issues related to other pressing medical or psychological needs, whether they are directly related to your addiction or not.

 After detoxification, clinicians will help connect you to your ideal next level of care.
 In cases involving CNS depressants, the next step is often inpatient services.
-It involves 24 medical monitoring to make sure that you are safe from any lingering post-acute withdrawal symptoms.
+It involves 24-hours medical monitoring to make sure that you are safe from any lingering post-acute withdrawal symptoms.

-Dependence is a condition that affects the chemical messaging symptom in your brain and it can usually be addressed by detox.
+Dependence is a condition that affects the chemical messaging system in your brain and it can usually be addressed by detox.
 Addiction, on the other hand, affects the reward and learning centers of the brain and represents a much deeper problem.
 Overcoming addiction means long-term treatment and evidence-based therapies that address multiple issues.

 Alcohol and Ambien abuse is a dangerous form of substance use disorder.
 If it turns into an addiction, it can get out of control quickly.
 Addiction is a chronic disease that can cause long-lasting consequences.
 However, there are help and treatment available for addiction and alcoholism.
 If you or a loved one is struggling with a substance use disorder, speak to the addiction specialists at Delphi Behavioral Health Group at 844-899-5777 to learn more about the treatment options that are available to you.
 Addiction is a serious disease that is difficult to overcome, but with help and the right resources, you may be able to live a life free from active addiction.